On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Results

 \textbf{The Early Exit models cost a medium accuracy drop of 2.53\% to 11.56\% and 2.35\% to 11.21\% in comparison to Identity and Quantized models, respectively.}

 In terms of accuracy, the Early Exit models show a significant statistical difference (Wilcoxon Test: p-value = 7.6e$^{-6}$, $\alpha$ = 0.0125) with a medium effect size (0.38) in comparison to Identity and Quantized models.
 As presented in Table~\ref{accuracy}, the Early Exit models reveal an accuracy drop ranging from 2.53\% to 11.56\% and 2.35\% to 11.21\% when compared with Identity and Quantized models.
 This finding suggests that Early Exit models are less effective in accuracy performance relative to both Identity and Quantized models.
-Based on this and previous findings, the quantization operator can achieve faster inference while maintaining a reasonably high level of accuracy, making it a preferred choice over the early exit operator.
+Based on this and previous findings, the Quantization operator can achieve faster inference while maintaining a reasonably high level of accuracy, making it a preferred choice over the early exit operator.

-\textbf{When comparing Early Exiting across the three Monolithic deployment tiers, the Early Exit models show 1.92x and 2.90x lower average median inference latency during Edge deployment than their deployment in Mobile and Cloud tiers, respectively.}
+\textbf{When comparing Early Exiting across the three monolithic deployment tiers, the Early Exit models show 1.92x and 2.90x lower average median inference latency during Edge deployment than their deployment in Mobile and Cloud tiers, respectively.}

-The Early Exit models in the Edge outperform the ones on the Mobile tier by 1.69x to 2.29x in terms of median inference latency, as shown in Figure~\ref{rq2_rq3_rq4_rq5_graph} (green boxplots), with large effect sizes (Table~\ref{rq2_earlyexit_statistical_results}) due to the higher computational resources of Edge.
-For ResNet, ResNext, and DUC subjects, the Early Exit models in the Cloud tier exhibit 1.40x to 5.91x higher median inference latency compared to the Edge, with large effect sizes (Table~\ref{rq2_earlyexit_statistical_results}) due to the higher impact of the large input data sizes of these subjects on the transmission across the restricted edge-cloud network during cloud deployment.
-However, for the FCN subject, the Early Exit model in the Cloud tier experiences a 3.03x lower median inference latency compared to the Edge tier, with a large effect size (Table~\ref{rq2_earlyexit_statistical_results}).
-This is due to the FCN's small input data sizes leading to a lower impact on data transmission across the restricted edge-cloud network during cloud deployment.
+The Early Exit models in the Edge outperform the ones on the Mobile tier by 1.69x to 2.29x in terms of median inference latency, as shown in Figure~\ref{rq2_rq3_rq4_rq5_graph} (green box plots), with large effect sizes (Table~\ref{rq3_earlyexit_statistical_results}) due to the higher computational resources of Edge.
+For ResNet, ResNext, and DUC subjects, the Early Exit models in the Cloud tier exhibit 1.40x to 5.91x higher median inference latency compared to the Edge, with large effect sizes (Table~\ref{rq3_earlyexit_statistical_results}) due to the higher impact of the large input data sizes of these subjects on the transmission across the restricted Edge-Cloud network during Cloud deployment.
+However, for the FCN subject, the Early Exit model in the Cloud tier experiences a 3.03x lower median inference latency compared to the Edge tier, with a large effect size (Table~\ref{rq3_earlyexit_statistical_results}).
+This is due to the FCN's small input data sizes leading to a lower impact on data transmission across the restricted Edge-Cloud network during Cloud deployment.
 The reasoning behind these findings is similar and explained briefly in the RQ1 findings (Section~\ref{sec:rq1}).
 Table 16 shows a summary of results for RQ3.